 LEADER: That we will learn to see you in the needs of others.
+ALL: Life-giving God, show us how to love.

 LEADER: That we will be there for others in times of need.

 LEADER: That we will be signs of your love in our relationships.